stevehjohn/ABS/README.md

 ## What's with all the permission requests?

 Unfortunately, to get WiFi network names Android requires location permissions.
 As this service monitors in the background, it also needs the permission even when the app UI isn't running.
 Lastly, Android forces you to show a notification for a contiunally running service.

-## TODO List

-- Modify dimensions in text_row_item.xml to come from dimens.xml